This syllabus is valid: 2023-06-26

 (FSR 8) demonstrate an understanding (by critically discussing) of how design decisions for an artefact may have consequences for its users in terms of perception, acceptance, ease of use, and emotional attachment.

 At least 90 ECTS, including 45 ECTS Computing Science or Cognitive Science, or 120 ECTS within a study programme.
 At least 7.5 ECTS human-computer interaction.
 Proficiency in English equivalent to the level required for basic eligibility for higher studies.

 Education consists of lectures, classroom exercises in smaller groups, and mandatory assignments.
 In addition to scheduled activities, individual work with the material is required.

-The examination of Part 1 (FSR 1-4, FSR 8) consists of a written exam in halls.
-The grades given are Fail (U), Pass (3), Pass with Merit (4), or Pass with Distinction (5).
+The examination consists of a written exam in halls and written assignments.
+At least one assignment is also orally presented.
+The grade on the course is one Fail (U), Pass (3), Pass with Merit (4), or Pass with Distinction (5).

 This course may not be used towards a degree, in whole or in part, togehter with another course of similar content.
 If in doubt, consult the student counselors at the Department of Computing Science and / or the program director of your program.
 In particular, this course can not, in whole or in part, be used in a degree together with 5DV067 Cognitive Interaction Design.

 If the syllabus has expired or the course has been discontinued, a student who at some point registered for the course is guaranteed at least three examinations (including the regular examination) according to this syllabus for a maximum period of two years from the syllabus expiring or the course being discontinued.